laravel-enso/localisation/README.md

 - the list of languages and the translations are loaded on app init, so the changes will be available at the next login or at a page refresh

+### Usage Notes

+Please note that because we want to keep the compiled size down, throughout the enso ecosistem, icons are imported selectively.

+What this means for the localisation package, is that when adding a new language, you should also make sure you import the required flag icon SVG and declare the corresponding class.
+The proper place to include the new icon is:

+`resources/assets/sass/flags.scss`

 ### Publishes

 - `php artisan vendor:publish --tag=localisation-assets` - the VueJS components and pages